 I assumed her resentment had something to do with the extracurricular activity I enjoyed with her mom before the divorce.
 Millie had once barged into one of our afternoon matinees.

-What I needed was to make a better impression on Millie, to do something for her she would never forget.
-But first, I had to rid myself of the little dog.
+What I needed was to make a better impression on Millie, to do something for her she would never forget, such as drowning her in the bathtub.
+But alas, the legal statutes disagreed with that, too.
+And first, I had to rid myself of the little dog.
 Millie could wait.

 Around 10 PM I decided it was time to launch my offensive.
 With the canister of pepper spray in tow, I felt armed-and-ready to face my four-legged nemesis.
 If the miserable mutt went for my ankles, I would wage battle — at least from a comfortable distance.